-New Year's Day Good Friday
+New Year's Day

-Family Day Victoria Day
+Good Friday

 Canada Day

 Labour Day

 Remembrance Day

+Boxing Day

+Family Day

 Civic Holiday (August)

 Thanksgiving Day

 Christmas Day

-Boxing Day.

-No work shall be performed on Labour Day except to save life or property.
 Where a General Holiday falls on a day for which the Collective Agreement requires, but for the General Holiday, that overtime rates be paid for all hours worked, the General Holiday will be observed on the next day for which the Collective Agreement prescribes straight time rates for the regular working day as set out in Article 8.02, 8.03, 8.07(a)(i), or 8.07(b)(i).
 Under these circumstances, work performed on the date on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time.